-Physical Occupations and Regulatory Takings. pp. 959-80
+Physical Occupations and Regulatory Takings. p.
+1081-1103

 Often times, the government won't condemn an entire property.
 Rather, it will occupy part of the land or will pass regulations drastically affecting a property owner's use of the land.
 We will first look at how categorical rules (also known as "per se" rules) are used to address these situations.